logan0817/FlowBus/README_EN.md

-FlowBus: A Kotlin Event Bus Based on Kotlin Coroutines and Flows FlowBus is a Kotlin Event Bus implemented using Kotlin Coroutines and Flows.
+FlowBus is a Kotlin Event Bus implemented using Kotlin Coroutines and Flows.

 FlowBus supports the following features: Sticky Events, Thread Switching, Multiple Subscriptions,